This website is designed to provide

 In general records after national registration seem largely accurate.
 In the early years there appears to have been some under-registration so some records are missing but I have found only very rare evidence of this after about 1870.

-The information prior to registration is derived partly from the International Genealogical Index (IGI) records.
+The information prior to registration was originally derived mainly from the International Genealogical Index (IGI) records.
 These are by their nature difficult to check but there are clearly errors of transcription.
 Naturally the greatest problem is the lack of records for some parishes or the refusal of certain parishes to allow the LDS researchers to transcribe the records.
 I have supplemented the IGI in a number of cases by direct review of parish records.
+More recently information on sites such as Scotland's People and FindmyPast have been used to supplement and verify the pre-registration records.

 Personally created records such as those found on FamilySearch must be treated with considerable caution as I have found frequent errors in such cases.